Palo Alto Networks Extends Support for Quantum Safe VPN with RFC 9242, RFC 9370 Standards, and Hybrid KEYs

 For a quantum attack to succeed, all KEMs used in the hybrid key exchange would need to fall to a vulnerability.
 Using at least 3 KEM methods would ensure a relatively robust hybrid key that can be used for symmetric encryption with AES-256.
 Customers can select which PQ KEMs are used and quickly switch out weak or vulnerable KEMs with crypto-agility capabilities.

-Customers can also deploy a “Quantum defense-in-depth” approach by using both RFC 8784 PPKs and hybrid keys produced with RFC 9242 and RFC 9370 by enabling both technologies.
-The NSA, NIAP, BSI (German), and other world government organizations have approved and recommended using an RFC standard-based layered approach in which both PQ VPN methods are used to provide additional quantum resistance during the transition to a post-quantum world.
+Customers can also deploy a “quantum defense-in-depth” approach by using both RFC 8784 pre-shared private keys (PPKs) and hybrid keys produced with RFC 9242 and RFC 9370 by enabling both technologies.
+The NSA, NIAP, BSI (Germany), and other government organizations around the world have approved and recommended using an RFC standard-based layered approach in which both PQ VPN methods are used to provide additional quantum resistance during the transition to a post-quantum world.

 How is Palo Alto Networks Implementing It

-The PAN-OS firewall provides support for the two RFC standards in its PQ VPN Hybrid Key feature as follows:
+The PAN-OS next-generation firewall (NGFW) provides support for the two RFC standards in its PQ VPN Hybrid Key feature as follows:

 1. Adds an option to enable/disable multi-key exchange within the IKEv2 protocol.